Corfu (city): Culture

 The city of Corfu has a long tradition in the fine arts.
 The Philharmonic Society of Corfu is part of that tradition.
 The Museum of the Philharmonic Society of Corfu presents in detail the musical heritage of the island.

 Sports

 Corfu is the only place in Greece where cricket is popular.
 It was imported into the island during British rule.
 The Hellenic Cricket Federation is based in Corfu and it is the only Greek sport federation that is based outside Athens.
 The most Greek cricket clubs are based in Corfu and they star in the Greek Championship.
 Notable cricket clubs of Corfu are Kerkyraikos G.S.
 (KGS), founded in 1893, GSK Vyron, founded in 1925 and AO Phaeax founded in 1976.

 In other sports, Corfu has two teams with presence in higher divisions.
-The football club AOK Kerkyra, founded in 1969 originally as "AO Kerkyra", that plays in A Ethniki and the water polo club NAO Kerkyra (NAOK) founded in 1935, with earlier presence in A1 Ethniki Polo.
+The football club PAE Kerkyra, founded in 1969 originally as "AO Kerkyra", that plays in Alpha Ethniki and the water polo club NAO Kerkyra (NAOK) founded in 1935, with earlier presence in A1 Ethniki Polo.